After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 The duration and intensity of menstruation is also affected by the method of contraception.

-Prolonged and profuse discharge
+Prolonged and heavy discharge

 • inflammation develops;

-• during pregnancy, the young mother suffered from iron deficiency anemia.
+• During pregnancy, the young mother suffered from iron deficiency anemia.

-Conservative treatment are:
+Conservative treatment is considered:

 • hemostatic drugs;